genomescienceconf/genomescienceconf.github.io/keynotes.md

 # Keynotes

-We are delighted to welcome our four keynote speakers, who are global leaders in their respective fields
+We are delighted to welcome our four keynote speakers, who are global leaders in their respective fields - here we announce our first two, Professor Wendy Bickmore and Professor Jane Carlton.

 ### Professor Wendy Bickmore
 ###### University of Edinburgh